-The GAIN project found that some of the most popular seafood in Europe have a higher consumption than reported in official statistics.
-The report, based on seafood consumption data from previous work and from retail sources was focused on ten European countries and a large number of seafood products.
+The GAIN project found that some of the most popular seafood’s in Europe appear to have a higher consumption than that reported in official statistics.
+The report, based on seafood demand data, focused on ten European countries and a large number of seafood products.

-In addition to demand data, new supply statistics were considered to include other sources of seafood, which include subsistence and illegal fishing.
-This showed that for cod, salmon, or tuna, consumption may be much higher than previously estimated.
+In addition to demand data, new supply statistics were considered to include other sources of seafood, including subsistence and illegal fishing.
+This showed that for cod, salmon, or tuna, consumption may be higher than previously estimated.

 We are increasingly looking to trust in our food.

 Sustainability has entered our plates.